ivoilic/Gatsby-Contentful-GitLab-Starter/README.md

 ## Deploying
 To deploy the site simple commit to the master branch of your GitLab repo.
 If you'd rather it deploy using another branch change the last line of the `.gitlab-ci.yml` file.

 This project is setup assuming you want this to be your root GitLab page.
-(Your repo name is the same as your username.)
-If that is not the case you'll need to modify two files:
+(Your repo name is `username`.gitlab.io) If that is not the case you'll need to modify two files:

 1. `gatsby-config.js` add this to your `module.exports`: ```pathPrefix: `/example-repo-name` ```
 2. `.gitlab-ci.yml` add ```--prefix-paths``` after `npm run-script build`